isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

-The GSL concepts have well defined semantics; see the Palo Alto TR and the Ranges TS.
+The GSL concepts have well-defined semantics; see the Palo Alto TR and the Ranges TS.

 ##### Exception (using TS concepts)